qiibee/qb-sdk-python/README.md

 ## Requirements

-To use this library, use the qiibee dashboard account to retrieve the API key present at https://dashboard.qiibee.com/developers
+Consult the [docs](https://docs.qiibee.com/sdks-overview/) to see how to obtain the credentials necessary for this.

 ## Installation